The Mailman (novel): Themes

 Although the mailman is ultimately responsible for numerous violent acts that occur in the town of the story, he doesn't commit any of them himself, instead launching psychological assaults on the people he delivers mail to, so that their sanity breaks and they are driven to sickening acts of homicide, rape, torture, and even mass murder.

-In this way he exposes the weak veneer of civilisation, being able to make savages of ordinary people just by the letters that appear in their mailbox, purporting to be from friends and family members, destroying their faith in the outside world.
-For instance, he makes one believe that his younger brother, who died in the Vietnam war, sent him letters revealing himself to be a jaded psychopath who raped and murdered native girls.
+In this way he exposes the weak veneer of civilization, being able to make savages of ordinary people just by the letters that appear in their mailbox, purporting to be from friends and family members, destroying their faith in the outside world.
+For instance, he makes one believe that his younger brother, who died in the Vietnam War, sent him letters revealing himself to be a jaded psychopath who raped and murdered native girls.

 The exact nature of the mailman and his motivations are never fully explained, though he is clearly a sadistic demonic entity that finds expression through the US Postal Service.
 It's occasionally suggested that he has no motive at all, beyond maybe his own amusement.